joseph-farruggio/joeyfarruggio.com-2022/src/blog/custom-nav-menu.md

 1. Container class - in our case it's `menu-primary-container`
 1. Items wrap - defaults to `<ul>`

 There are a few more options, but beyond that we don't have much control over the markup.

-For many cases, `wp_nav_menu()` may be completely sufficient and I'd recommend using it if so.
+---

 ## The problem
-What if we wanted to build a nav menu with our own custom markup?
-Maybe our markup is too different from what is possible with `wp_nav_menu()`.
-Maybe we want to use a component library or our favorite CSS framework, like Tailwind CSS.
+`wp_nav_menu()` owns the markup – this becomes a problem when we need to build more complex layouts.
+It also prevents us from consistently using tools like Tailwind CSS and Alpine.

+---

 ## Solutions
 There are a couple ways to gain more control over our markup.
-The right solution for you depends on your needs and your own preferences.
-Ideally, we'll be able to just loop through our menu items as an array with the option of checking if the current menu item has children so that we can also control the markup of sub menus.
+Ideally, we'll be able to loop through our menu items as an array.
+We should also be able to check if the current menu item has children so that we can control the markup of sub menus.

+---

 ### Nav Walker{#nav-walker}
 The `Walker_Nav_Menu` PHP Class allows you to modify the HTML that's returned from `wp_nav_menu()`.
 If gives you more flexibility than the arguments you pass directly into the function.
 Many people struggle with this Class.
 It's far from intuitive and it takes some time to get used to.
 It also doesn't let us simply loop over our menu items.
 Here's the gist of how it works though: